saltant-org/saltant/docs/source/using/celery-workers.rst

 .. highlight:: console

 Celery workers are the processes that consume and run task instances from task queues.
-For general information on Celerys workers, see `Celery's worker documentation`_.
+For general information on Celery workers, see `Celery's worker documentation`_.

 Setup